kariya/tiny-dasm/README.md

 ## What's NOT supported
 Why so few and poor features?
 Because it is meant to be used as 1-path generator with minimal overheads.
 Address linking stuff involves multiple path, I'm afraid.
-(Whenever you have vigor, yo can do anythng!)
+(Whenever you have vigor, yo can do anythng!
+Fight!!)

 ### label and automatic address computation
 If you want to generate code like